-Annual.
+Three times per year.
 Additional meetings can be arranged at the request of the Chair.

 6.6.
-Remuneration Committee B (Staff Pay)12
+Remuneration Committee B (Staff Pay)

 To determine, review and report on the principles and strategy for the reward of staff.
 To determine, review and report on the remuneration of the Officers of the University (excluding the Vice-Chancellor) i.e. Provost, Pro Vice-Chancellors, Chief Operating Officer and the framework for the remuneration of the broader University Leadership Team and Professoriate.